-We recognise that under the linear 'take, make, waste' model - where virgin materials are used to produce packaging that is ultimately thrown away after usage - there are growing challenges to the natural world.
-In line with the principles of the circular economy in, an important step we can take is adopting eco-design approaches for our packaging, helping us to design out waste.
+We recognise that under the linear 'take, make, waste' model - where virgin materials are used to produce packaging that is ultimately thrown away after usage - there are growing challenges to the natural world.ii In line with the principles of the circular economyiii, an important step we can take is adopting eco-design approaches for our packaging, helping us to design out waste.
 One of the ways we can do this is by reducing the use of virgin materials from non-renewable feedstocks, which is of particular importance for plastics.

 We have set a target to cut our use of virgin petroleum-based plastic by 10% by 2025 and by a third by 2030.
-It is an absolute target, meaning it is inclusive of business growth.
-And it is measured against our 2020 baseline, which we estimate to be around 50,000 tonnes globally.
+It is an absolute target, meaning it is inclusive of business growth and it is measured against our 2022 baseline.
 In the context of the consumer health sector, which is subject to extensive safety, quality, and regulatory requirements, we believe that our target is stretching, yet achievable.